 Lesson learned: Don’t buy based on the lowest price.

 2. Poor quality materials:

 For the short term saving of buying a display made of cheap materials, the payoff is that it will be far less durable than better quality displays.
 Your display will start looking shabby before long and you will find yourself burdened with unexpected repair bills.
 It is far better to consider the best materials available when making your display purchase.
 Before buying, think carefully about how many shows a year you plan on attending, and how many years service you want to get out of your trade show booth.
-A very low upfront cost might be attractive, but usually means a sacrafice in quality & durability.
+A very low upfront cost might be attractive, but a low cost usually means a sacrifice in quality & durability.
 Paying a higher cost upfront for a display that lasts much longer is always a better option because the overall cost of ownership is lower.
 Additionally, hardware that can be re-used with new graphics leads to a lower cost of ownership and longer term use.

 Lesson learned: A penny saved might lead to many dollars spent in the future because of poor quality!

 3. Did not consider modularity:

 Fixed displays & custom exhibits without modularity are impossible to expand upon if you need a larger display area or if you wanted to merge your display with that of another department.
 A custom-modular based display gives you this important flexibility.
 Take advantage of a custom-modular display so that you can easily make changes, add on with rental materials and keep up with new technologies as they become available.
 For example, some old displays do not support video, which is now an important element of trade show displays.

 Lesson learned: One size does not fit all.

 Choosing a display that is overly complex or difficult to set up is a false economy.
 When you need help setting up your booth, especially last minute at the show, additional labor time and costs are incurred.
 Also, who wants to be the person at the office that everyone complains to when they had a problem setting up the display at a show??